Thrilling All-Star Games cap Day 3 of event in Texas

 18U Division: 18U and 16U hockey again took center stage on Sunday, with 10 games in each division and a pair of All-Star games to cap off the day.
 Tri-State opened the 18U day with a 7-1 win over Northwest, including a five-goal explosion in the second period.
 Team Illinois took a wild 6-5 win over Team Maryland after that, a game that featured many highlights, including a remarkable lacrosse-style “Michigan” goal from Illinois’ Lucca Munoz.
 After that, East Coast dealt Tahoe a 3-1 defeat, Indy hammered Ontario 8-2 with two-goal efforts by Joseph Grainda, Dylan Jensen and Reece Brednich, and Arizona tallied two in the third to beat Florida Alliance 3-1.
 Meijer took a 3-2 comeback win over Esmark in a clash of heavyweights, with Braden Mayer’s game-winner capping off his team’s resurgence, Colorado Springs cruised past New Hampshire 7-0, featuring five different scorers in the victory, Philadelphia ousted Carshield 3-2 with Jack Costabile’s third-period strike serving as the game-winner, and Des Moines set the stage for the 18U All-Star game with a comfortable 5-0 victory over West Coast to conclude the day.

-In the All-Star matchup, Team Matthews topped Team Demko by a 5-3 score.
+In the All-Star matchup, players were greeted by some sharp looking jerseys provided by league supplier K1 and in addition, all the tape was provided by preferred partner PuckStyle.
+As per NAPHL tradition, all players had snacks and drinks in the lockerrooms.
+In the game, Team Matthews topped Team Demko by a 5-3 score.
 Carter Schram earned MVP honors with the game-tying and game-winning goals in the third period, capping off a comeback win for Team Matthews.
 Dominic Dezort, Michael Felsing and Tyler Behl also found twine for Team Matthews, while Alec Geddes, David Matousek and Byron Hartley put Team Demko on the board.

 16U Division: The 16U division also saw 10 games on Sunday, as the action built up for the All-Star game in Frisco in the evening.
 Meijer got the day started with a 3-2 win over Madison despite a late Capitols comeback, Florida followed with a 10-1 romp past East Coast, during which NAPHL leading goal-scorer Jake Richard posted a stunning six goals, and Northwest bagged a 4-3 win over Tri-State thanks to three goals in the third period.
 Madison then picked up some retribution for its earlier loss with a 5-0 shutout win over East Coast, while Esmark took down Carshield 2-1 in an OT thriller as William Kiray III potted the game-winner, and Des Moines slipped past West Coast 3-2 as Ethan Poole scored twice.
 Drawing the day of competitive matchups to a close, Colorado Springs scored in each period to knock off Ontario 3-1, New Hampshire raced out to a 4-1 lead through the first period of its game against Meijer before holding off a comeback bid to win 5-3, and Indy edged out Arizona 2-1 in a shootout.